krolow/Attach/README.markdown

 - Download an archive from github and extract it in `app/Plugin/Attach`

-* If you require thumbnails for image generation, download the latest copy of Imagine.phar here: https://github.com/downloads/avalanche123/Imagine/imagine-v0.3.0.phar and drag it into your vendors folder
+* If you require thumbnails for image generation, download the latest copy of Imagine.phar here: https://github.com/downloads/avalanche123/Imagine/imagine-v0.3.0.phar and drag it into your vendors folder with the name imagine.phar

 ## Usage